 Check the Shingles

-A sagging roof is a strong sign that it’s time for a substantial repair to the roof.
-This may mean that there is stuck moisture that induces rot.
-Moss and plant development is another major sign that your roof doesn’t do its job.
+A sagging roof is a vital sign that it’s time for a substantial repair to the roof.
+Moss and plant development is another significant sign that your roof doesn’t do its job.

 Are you still using Internet Explorer?
-This old Internet explorer can be likened to a poor roof.
-While changes have been made in the past, the browser is still notorious for its sluggish running time and the proliferation of hackers.
-Likewise, an aged roof that has made a number of repairs over the years is more likely to fail you.
+While changes have been made in the past, the browser is still notorious for its sluggish running time and hackers’ proliferation.
+Likewise, an aged roof that has made several repairs over the years is more likely to fail you.

-Before you get started on your roofing project, you need to prioritize your safety.
-According to the National Census of Fatal Occupational Injuries in 2018, roofing fatalities are over 10 times the national average.
+According to the National Census of Fatal Occupational Injuries in 2018, roofing fatalities are over ten times the national average.
 This figure isn’t meant to dissuade you from your roofing project.

 However, it’s important to be aware of the dangers of roofing in order to fully prepare yourself.
 Here is a brief list of protective equipment we recommend: